wkliao/readthedocs/darshan-util/doc/darshan-util.rst

 * Rank: process rank responsible for I/O operation
 * Wt/Rd: whether the operation was a write or read
 * Segment: The operation number for this segment (first operation is segment 0)
-* Offset: file offset the I/O operation occured at
+* Offset: file offset the I/O operation occurred at
 * Length: length of the I/O operation in bytes
 * Start: timestamp of the start of the operation (w.r.t. application start time)
 * End: timestamp of the end of the operation (w.r.t. application start time)